‘Captain America’ Star Chris Evans Reveals Marvel’s Thoughts On His Anti-Trump Rhetoric

 As far as Feige is concerned, criticizing Trump would probably be high up on Captain America’s priority list anyway, given that the superhero fights for justice for everyone.

-Evans doesn’t only limit his criticism to the president himself, also speaking out against his son, Donald Trump Jr., and his chief lackeys in Congress, including the likes of Vice President Mike Pence and Senator Lindsey Graham.
+Evans doesn’t only limit his criticism to the president himself, also speaking out against his son, Donald Trump Jr., members of Congress such as Senator Lindsey Graham, and the likes of Vice President Mike Pence.
 He also often retweets other critics who speak out against the Republican party and their practices.

 Even if the actor’s Twitter rhetoric did bother people at Marvel Studios, it won’t exactly be a problem for much longer.
 Evans has confirmed that the upcoming Avengers: Endgame film will be his last one as the superhero, devastating many Captain America fans who know they will have to see the end of their favorite First Avenger.